Associate Chief Louis Aspey

 As Associate Chief, Louis ensures that the Natural Resources Conservation Service (NRCS) conservation mission is carried out in line with the Chief’s priorities and with an emphasis on doing what’s best for the agency’s customers.

-Louis has served in multiple leadership positions with NRCS and the U.S. Army Corps of Engineers during his 30-year career.
-Most recently, he served as Deputy Chief for Management and Strategy.
-In that position, he led the establishment of the Office of Urban Agriculture and Innovative Production and oversaw workload analysis, budget formulation and execution, outreach and partnerships, strategic support services, and international programs.
+With a distinguished 34-year career spanning multiple leadership roles at NRCS and the U.S. Army Corps of Engineers, Louis brings a wealth of experience to his work.
+Among his notable roles, he served as NRCS Deputy Chief for Management and Strategy, where he led the establishment of the Office of Urban Agriculture and Innovative Production.
+He also oversaw critical agency functions, including workload analysis, budget planning and execution, outreach and partnerships, strategic support services, and international programs.

-Louis, a native of southwestern Pennsylvania, is proud to be the first in his family to attend college.
-He earned an undergraduate degree in civil engineering from Geneva College in Beaver Falls, Pennsylvania, and a graduate degree in public administration from American University in Washington, D.C.
-In his free time, Louis enjoys fishing, camping, traveling, and exploring the outdoors with his wife, Karen, and beloved rescue dog Oatie.
+A proud native of southwestern Pennsylvania, Louis was the first in his family to attend and graduate college.
+He earned a bachelor’s degree in civil engineering from Geneva College in Beaver Falls, Pennsylvania, and a master’s degree in public administration from American University in Washington, D.C.